cemac/LIFD_ENV_ML_NOTEBOOKS/jupyter_notebooks.md

 After you have [installed the necessary python packages](#Installation)

-All instructions are for running in your terminal (mac or linux) or you
+All instructions are for running in your terminal (Mac or Linux) or you

 launch the notebook server